dladams/hdcoldbox/README.md

 As demonstrated here, the special name *hdread* (or *hdreadwi* or *hdreadse*) can be used with the *doOneEvent* to select the readout fcl using the run number.

+The second action can be any of the following:
+* hdproc -- Generate raw event displays and noise plots
+* hdproc-cnr -- Event displays and noise vs. channel before and after CNR (correlated noise removal).
+* wfrw -- raw waveforms

-To make raw data noise plots for furn 14206 event 1:
+To make raw data noise plots for run 14206 event 1:
 <pre>
 duneproc> ./doOneEvent hdread/hdproc 14206 1
 Creating fcl.